tunerok/tcp_modbus_web_server/README.md

 The project uses the FreeMODBUS library.

+An example project on FreeMODBUS-TCP with a master and two slaves.
+Each of the devices has a web interface for user interaction.

 The **web_server** directory contains the source codes and the project for QT

 This repository contains compiled projects for windows: